matthew-tfs/mjcb.io/content/blog/00024-certificate-authority-windows-server-2019-part-2.md

 8. Back on the Extensions tab, verify that the **Include in the AIA extension of issued certificates** option is selected for the location that was just entered.
 9. Click the **OK** button to commit the changes.
 When prompted to restart **Active Directory Certificate Services**, click the **Yes** button.
-10. Verify that the settings are correct by running the following commands in an **Administrative Command Prompt**:</ol>
+10. Verify that the settings are correct by running the following commands in an **Administrative Command Prompt**:

 ```cmd
 Certutil -getreg CA\CRLPublicationURLs